 YouTube TV's main strength for cord-cutters is its sheer number of channels.
-It now offers 77 of the top 100 networks, the most of any streaming service, a count that includes plus all four local networks -- ABC, CBS, Fox and NBC -- and nationwide.
+It now offers 77 of the top 100 networks, the most of any streaming service, a count that includes numerous cable staples plus all four local networks -- ABC, CBS, Fox and NBC -- and local PBS stations nationwide.

 Beyond channels, YouTube TV is easy to use: it's slick and speedy on a variety of TVs and mobile devices.
-Its cloud DVR is the best in the business, with unlimited storage and pretty much all the capabilities of a hardware DVR.
-The service also offers a -- for an additional $20 monthly -- which includes unlimited simultaneous streams and downloadable DVR recordings.
+Its cloud DVR is also one of the best, with unlimited storage and pretty much all the capabilities of a hardware DVR.
+The service also offers a 4K streaming upgrade -- for an additional $20 monthly -- which, importantly, includes unlimited simultaneous streams and downloadable DVR recordings.

-The big snag is the price, and if you're a cord-cutter, the cut-down at $35 a month is the best way to save money.
-At the other end of the spectrum, Hulu Plus Live TV is an excellent alternative and while it's going up to , it also throws in the a modified Disney Bundle.
-That said, if you're used to the myriad channels and easy DVR of cable, then YouTube TV's base $65 package is worth the money.
-It's slick, it's easy to use and is still a good deal for what you're getting.
+The big snag is the price, and if you're a cord-cutter, the cut-down Sling TV Blue at $40 a month is the best way to save money.
+At the other end of the spectrum, the $70 Hulu Plus Live TV is a slightly better value with a similar mix of channels and the addition of the modified Disney Bundle.
+That said, if you're used to the myriad channels and easy DVR experience of a cable service, YouTube TV's base $73 package is worth the money.
+It's slick, easy to use and is still a good deal for what you're getting.

 YouTube TV is different from YouTube, the free video service with more than 2 billion users a month.
 YouTube TV offers an experience similar to cable TV, with live channels and on-demand content available on a variety of devices.
 It works with Apple TV, Roku , Android TV, Chromecast and Amazon Fire TV along with numerous smart TVs, phones , tablets, game consoles and web browsers.

-The service operates in much the same way as its competitors -- there's a program guide, a DVR and dozens of channels.
-But what really separates YouTube TV from other premium ($60-plus a month) services such as DirecTV Stream, Hulu Plus Live TV and?
+The service operates in much the same way as its competitors: There's a program guide, a DVR and dozens of channels.
+But what is it that really separates YouTube TV from competing premium ($60-plus a month) services such as DirecTV Stream, Hulu Plus Live TV and FuboTV?
 Let's take a look.